rainbowphysics/PyTower/README.md

 - CustomNameSelector: Select objects by custom name (name assigned in game)
 - ObjectNameSelector: Select objects by internal object name only
 - GroupSelector: Select objects by group id
 - RegexSelector: Select objects by regular expression pattern (matches both names)

-### Subcommands

 ## Writing tools scripts
 To register a new tool to use with PyTower, simply create a new script in the tools folder with a main method.